 Mod Cafe is the sister restaurant to the popular Palm Springs eatery Palm Greens Cafe.
 While Palm Greens began as a fully vegetarian spot, both Palm Greens and Mod Cafe now offer vegan, vegetarian and organic meat and seafood options.
 Located in the Corridor shopping center next to Koffi, Mod Cafe has casual indoor and patio seating and a menu featuring healthy, organic fare for breakfast and lunch, as well as dinner service starting in mid-October.
 We love the breakfast menu (above are the Root Hash and Breakfast Tacos) and lunch items like the Teriyaki Stir Fry Bowl (brown rice, broccoli, carrots, snap peas, water chestnuts, baby bok choy, crimini mushrooms).

 515 N. Palm Canyon Drive, Palm Springs // more info

 Sometimes you’re just in the mood for a quick and delicious burger!
-The international gourmet burger chain Burgerim has opened an outpost in Palm Desert at Westfield Mall, where they are serving up burgers with an “always more than one concept; guests can chose from a duo, trio or 16 pack of gourmet 2.8-ounce patties and customize each one with a variety of two buns, five signature sauces, ten patties and nine toppings.
-Some suggested combos from the Burgerim team include a turkey burger on their signature bun or gluten free bun with pineapple, lettuce and tomato, or a Merguez (spicy beef) burger with house sauce, jalapeno and a sunny side up egg.
-Some additional patty options include salmon, chicken, veggie and falafel.
+The international gourmet burger chain Burgerim has opened an outpost in Palm Desert at Westfield Mall, where they are serving up burgers with an “always more than one concept; guests can choose from a duo, trio or 16 pack of gourmet 2.8-ounce patties and customize each one with a variety of two buns, five signature sauces, ten patties, and nine toppings.
+Some suggested combos from the Burgerim team include a turkey burger on their signature bun or gluten-free bun with pineapple, lettuce, and tomato, or a Merguez (spicy beef) burger with house sauce, jalapeno and a sunny side up egg.
+Some additional patty options include salmon, chicken, veggie, and falafel.

 72840 Hwy 111, Palm Desert (inside Westfield Mall) // more info